DGgrx/dice.py/README.md

 ## Features :

-- You can choose to throw multiple dice at once.
+- You can choose to throw multiple die at once.

 This was fairly easy to code.
 You can also suggest some changes to optimize this.